-- Differentiate their company from their competitors and attract top talent, clever recruiters have started using marketing methods and tactics.
+- Differentiating their company from their competitors and attracting top talent, clever recruiters have started using marketing methods and tactics.

 If you want to get the top talent, you have to think long-term and be proactive in driving awareness and building relationships with those potential candidates.